RobertsLab/resources/protocols/Titrator.SOP.md

-Titrator SOP
+## Titrator SOP

-By Genevieve Bernatchez and Nyssa Silbiger
+Orginally developed by Genevieve Bernatchez and Nyssa Silbiger 07/18/2016

-07/18/2016
+---

 *Putting on your PPE first, lab coat, protective glasses and gloves*